-(See Fig. 30 for thermostat connections.)
+(See Fig. 31 for thermostat connections.)

-The wall thermostat "calls for heat", closing the R to W circuit.
+The wall thermostat "calls for heat," closing the R to W circuit.
 The furnace control performs a self-check, verifies the pressure switch contacts PRS are open, and starts the inducer motor IDM.

 - a.
-Inducer Prepurge Period As the inducer motor IDM comes up to speed, the pressure switch contacts PRS close, 24 vac power is supplied for a field installed humidifier at the HUM terminal and the control begins a 15-second prepurge period. - b.
-Igniter Warm-Up At the end of the prepurge period, the Hot-Surface Igniter HIS is energized for a 17-second igniter warm-up period. - c.
-Trial-for-Ignition Sequence When the igniter warm up period is completed the main gas valve relay contacts GVR close to energize the gas valve GV, the gas valve opens.
+Inducer Prepurge Period As the inducer motor IDM comes up to speed, the pressure switch contacts PRS close to begin a 15-second prepurge period. - b.
+Igniter Warm-Up-At the end of the prepurge period, the Hot-Surface igniter HSI is energized for a 17-second igniter warm-up period. - c.
+Trial-for-Ignition Sequence-When the igniter warm-up period is completed the main gas valve relay contacts GVR-1 and-2 close to energize the gas valve GV, the gas valve opens, and 24 vac power is supplied for a field-installed humidifier at the HUM terminal.
 The gas valve GV permits gas flow to the burners where it is ignited by the Hot Surface Igniter HSI.
-Five seconds after the GVR closes, a 2-second flame period begins.
+Five seconds after the GVR-1 closes, a 2-second flame period begins.
 The HSI igniter will remain energized until the flame is sensed or until the 2-second flame proving period begins. - d.
-Flame-Proving When the burner flame is proved at the flame-proving sensor electrode FSE, the furnace control CPU begins the blower-ON delay period and continues to hold the gas valve GV open.
+Flame-Proving- When the burner flame is proved at the flame-proving sensor electrode FSE, the furnace control CPU begins the blower-ON delay period and continues to hold the gas valve GV open.
 If the burner flame is not proved within two seconds, the control CPU will close the gas valve GV, and the control CPU will repeat the ignition sequence for up to three more Trials-For-Ignition before going to Ignition-Lockout.
-Lockout will be reset automatically after three hours, by momentarily interrupting 115 vac power to the furnace, or by interrupting 24 vac power at SEC1 or SEC2 to the furnace control CPU (not at W,G,R, etc.) If flame is proved when flame should not be present, the furnace control CPU will lock out of Gas-Heating mode and operate the inducer motor IDM until flame is no longer proved. - e.
-Blower-On Delay If the burner flame is proven, the blower motor is energized on HEAT speed 66 seconds (040 through 120 sizes) or 45 seconds (140 size) after the gas valve GV is energized.
+Lockout will be reset automatically after three hours, or by momentarily interrupting 115 vac power to the furnace, or by interrupting 24 vac power at SEC1 or SEC2 to the furnace control CPU (not at W,G,R, etc.).
+If flame is proved when flame should not be present, the furnace control CPU will lock out of Gas-Heating mode and operate the inducer motor IDM until flame is no longer proved. - e.
+Blower-On Delay- If the burner flame is proven, the blower motor is energized on HEAT speed 66 seconds (040 through 120 sizes) or 45 seconds (140 size) after the gas valve GV is energized.

 Simultaneously, the electronic air cleaner terminal EAC-1 is energized and remains energized as long as the blower motor BLWM is energized. - f.
-Blower-Off Delay When the thermostat is satisfied, the R-to-W circuit is opened, de-energizing the gas valve GV, stopping gas flow to the burners, and de-energizing the humidifier terminal HUM.
+Blower-Off Delay-When the thermostat is satisfied, the R-to-W circuit is opened, de-energizing the gas valve GV, stopping gas flow to the burners, and de-energizing the humidifier terminal HUM.
 The inducer motor IDM will remain energized for a 15-second (040 through 120 sizes) or 5-second (140 size) post-purge period.
 The blower motor BLWM and air cleaner terminal EAC-1 will remain energized for 90, 120, 150, or 180 seconds (depending on the blower-OFF delay selection).
 The furnace control CPU is factory-set for a 120-second blower-OFF delay.